bradyhouse/house/fiddles/aws/ec2/ec2-lambda.md

 4. If a million users hit an API Gatway configured to call Lambda how many functions are invoked?
 5. What languages are supported?
 6. What is the maximum duration threshold of a Lambda function call?
+7. What triggers are supported by Lambda?
+8. What are some examples of serverless AWS services?
+9. What are some of examples of `server based` AWS services?

 ### Answers